Supplier Code of Conduct

 take environmental aspects into account, which includes establishing suitable management systems to

-improve environmental performance, setting targets and performing follow-ups.
+improve environmental performance, setting targets and performing follow-ups. - Compliance with laws and regulations and business integrity

 AFPRO Filters expects its suppliers to conduct business in compliance with all applicable national and